Snakes On The Trail

 - Breathing – Check patient is breathing.
 If not, move to step 6 (CPR).

 - CPR – CPR keeps the blood moving to the brain and other vital organs.
 30 chest compressions, 2 breaths.
 Continue until help arrives or patient recovers.
 Only stop briefly if Defibrillator is being used.

 - Defibrillator – Apply Defibrillator if patient’s pulse doesn’t return or continues to not breath.

 - Still – Keep the patient still and as relaxed as possible.
 Lie them down and raise bitten limb.

 - Wound – Do not touch or interfere with the bite wound/punctures.
 This includes not washing, cutting, sucking or applying tourniquets to the wound.

 - 1st Bandage – Apply over the bite wound firmly but don’t stop blood circulation.

-- 2nd Bandage - Apply pressure immobilisation bandage.
+- 2nd Bandage – Apply pressure immobilisation bandage.
 Start right down at fingers or toes and firmly wrap the entire limb if you can with bandage(s).
 Wide, stretchy bandages are most effective.
-This drastically slows the blood flow and therefore venom travel.
+This drastically slows the muscle contractions and lymphatic activity and therefore venom travel.

 - Splint – Splint the limb with anything available to stop further movement, voluntary or involuntary.